 Travel Health & Vaccines

 Traveling is a great way to learn more about our world and its people, but some parts of the world have diseases that aren't here in the U.S. When traveling abroad, protect your health with any needed vaccines and prescribed medicines.
-Learn safety tips to prevent sickness due to insect bites, food and water issues, high altitude and other risks.
+Learn safety tips to prevent sickness due to insect bites, food and water issues, high altitude other risks.

-Get started at least 6 weeks before your trip:
+Schedule a travel health appointment at least 6 weeks before your trip:

 - A nurse will call to review your travel plans and health history with you.